 - Have the money to spend on equipment maintenance, and upgrades, because they are not operating on razor-thin profit margins.
 That means you know your website will always load quickly.

 As a small business owner, you need to decide if you want to spend a few bucks more each month for these extras.
 Ultimately, I’d say the additional cost and what you get for your money outweigh the small savings you’d get from a cheap hosting provider.

 Although your business is a small one, you would likely want to grow.
 You should consider a hosting company that can scale with you as you expand.

 This means that the web host offers different packages based on how many visitors you receive each month.
 This way, as you grow, you can easily upgrade your hosting plan.

 You should also choose a hosting company that specializes in your Content Management System.
 For example, there are companies on this list that specialize in WordPress.

-What is the Best Web Hosting Site for Small Businesses?
+What is the Best Web Hosting for Small Business?

-In this guide, I reviewed seven of the best providers of web hosting for small businesses.
+In this guide, I reviewed seven of the best providers of web hosting.
 While the companies on this shortlist have their pros and cons, they all offer a great service.